neilsf/XC-BASIC/README.md

 Note #2: The callee *must* pull all arguments from the stack and *must* push exactly 2 bytes (as of current version).
 The program will break otherwise.

-# Using the compiler

-Use **xcbasic64** to compile XC-BASIC source code to assembly source.
-Then use DASM (not included in the source) to assemble to machine code.

 ## Installation

 ### Method 1: compile from source